-In this letter we present a physical rationalization of the prevalence of the normal polymorphic form in bacterial swimming.
-We gather all available experimental measurements of the various polymorphic flagellar waveforms [26] along with the twelve theoretical forms [3], and compute the intrinsic hydrodynamic efficiency of each geometry.
-We show that the normal form is the most hydrodynamically efficient of the twelve polymorphic forms by a significant margin, a result true for both peritrichous and monotrichous (polar) flagellar families.
+In this Letter we present a physical rationalization of the prevalence of the normal polymorphic form in bacterial swimming.
+We gather all available experimental measurements of the various polymorphic flagellar waveforms [9] along with the 12 theoretical forms [2], and compute the intrinsic hydrodynamic efficiency of each geometry.
+We show that the normal form is the most hydrodynamically efficient of the 12 forms by a significant margin, a result true for both peritrichous and monotrichous (polar) flagellar families.
 This conclusion is robust as the flagellum length is varied, or its effective diameter is increased to represent a bundle of flagella.
-The hydrodynamic optimality of the normal helical form therefore suggests a role for fluid mechanical forces in the evolution of the flagellum.
+The hydrodynamic